IgorCode/i-order-terms/src/readme.txt

 3. You will need to enable plugin for taxonomy that you wish to sort.

 = Enabling plugin for taxonomy =
-You can use settings page or add code in your function file.
+You can use the settings page or add code in your function file.
 There are two options you can use to make taxonomy sortable:

 1) You can enable sorting when registering taxonomy:
 `